Connect with us

 An image showcasing a variety of butter options, including organic grass-fed butter, plant-based spreads, and low-fat options

-Being someone who struggles with acid reflux, I’ve frequently pondered over which types of butter are okay to eat.
-Luckily, I’ve conducted the necessary research on your behalf, and in this article, I will disclose what I discovered.
+As someone who deals with acid reflux, I have often wondered about which types of butter are safe to consume.
+Thankfully, I have done the research for you, and in this article, I will share what I have found.

 We’ll explore different types of butter and their effects on acid reflux.
 From the benefits of clarified butter to the alternatives like ghee, we’ll cover it all.